 Percival Elliott Fansler, a Florida sales representative for a manufacturer of diesel engines for boats, became fascinated with Benoist's progress in designing aircraft that could take off and land in the water.
-The two men started corresponding and eventually Fansler proposed "a real commercial line from somewhere to somewhere else."
-He proposed that the airline fly between St. Petersburg and Tampa.
+The two men started corresponding, and eventually Fansler proposed "a real commercial line from somewhere to somewhere else," according to Tampapix.com (opens in new tab), a web-based amateur historical archive about Tampa.

 Fansler tried to interest Tampa officials in the venture, but they turned him down.
 He got a better reception in St. Petersburg, enticing several investors.
 Benoist arrived in St. Petersburg on Dec.
 12, 1913, followed by his hand-picked pilot, Tony Jannus.

-Jannus gave flying exhibitions, tested military planes, and flew long-distance airplanes and airboats.
+Jannus gave flying exhibitions, tested military planes and flew long-distance airplanes and airboats.
 He piloted the first tests of airborne machine guns.
 On March 1, 1912, he carried Capt.
 Albert Berry aloft to make the first parachute jump from an airplane.
-By 1913, at 24, he had become one of the principal stockholders in the Benoist Aircraft Company.
+Then by 1913, at age 24, he had become one of the principal stockholders in the Benoist Aircraft Company.

 A Model 14 Benoist airboat was shipped to St. Petersburg by train.
-It weighed 1,250 pounds (567 kilograms), was 26 feet (8 meters) long and had a wingspan of 44 feet (13 m).
+It weighed 1,250 lbs.
+(567 kilograms), was 26 feet (8 meters) long and had a wingspan of 44 feet (13 m).
 It was powered by a Roberts 6-cylinder, in-line, liquid-cooled, 75-horsepower engine.
-The airplane had a top speed of 64 mph (103 k/h).
+The airplane had a top speed of 64 mph (103 km/h).
 The hull was made of three layers of spruce with fabric between each layer.
 The wings were made of spruce spars with linen stretched over them.
 The plane was built to hold only a pilot and one passenger side-by-side on a single wooden seat.(opens in new tab)

-He flew the plane no higher than 50 feet (15.2 m) over the water.
+He flew the plane no higher than 50 ft (15.2 m) over the water.
 Halfway to Tampa, the engine misfired, and he touched down in the bay, made adjustments and took off again.
 As the plane landed at the entrance of the Hillsborough River near downtown Tampa, Jannus and Pheil were swarmed by a cheering, clapping, and waving crowd of about 3,500.

 Pheil went about his business and placed an order of several thousand dollars for his wholesale company.
 At 11 a.m., Jannus and Pheil flew back to St. Petersburg.
 The entire trip had taken less than an hour and a half.(opens in new tab)